 Performance monitoring will be undertaken by Cambridgeshire County Council throughout the winter period.
-Vaisala Station provide date quality and data calibration tests once a month. (see examples in Appendix H)
+Vaisala Station provide date quality and data calibration tests once a month. (see examples at Appendix N)

 6.7.
 Record Keeping

 All other records and performance monitoring reports are to be kept for 21 years for GPS stored by Exactrak.